jeevsssss/Sentiment_analysis_of_students_review/README.md

 ## Usage

-1. Open the Jupyter Notebook `faculty_review_analysis.ipynb` to view the project code and analysis.
+1. Open the Jupyter Notebook file to view the project code and analysis.

 2. Run the notebook cells to perform sentiment analysis, visualize teacher statistics, and gain insights from the data.